 percent: Always write out unless the document contains too many such as the results of a survey.
 The campaign total increased by 50 percent.
 She wanted a 10 percent increase in pay.
 Also, always use figures with a percentage.

-Pholeos: This is the publication of the Wittenberg University Speleological Society (WUSS) produced through the biology department.
+Pholeos: This is the publication of the Wittenberg University Speleological Society (WUSS) produced through the Department of Biological and Environmental Sciences.
 It should be italicized on all references.